rachelfrombttn/rvm/docs/contributing/sign-releases.md

 ## Signing release

-To sign the installer follow on screen instructions:
+To sign the release follow on screen instructions:

         bash sign-releases.sh